There are three (3) seats to be filled in our 2014 election. NO INCUMBENTS are comtending for election in this election.

-- January Strategic Planning Retreat/Winter Board Meeting (location TBD)
+- Strategic Planning Retreat/Spring Board Meeting (April 21-24, location TBD)

-- Spring and Summer board meetings are held via teleconference
+- Winter and Summer board meetings are held via teleconference

-Newly elected members will be expected to attend the September Board meeting in Las Vegas (Monday, September 10, 2012).
+Newly elected members will be expected to attend the April Board Retreat in April if at all possible.

 What Does the Board Do?

 and board members are expected to participate actively in at least one committee.
 Committee meetings are generally held via teleconference.
 Standing committees include the Board/Organizational Development Committee and an Executive Committee consisting of PRPD’s three officers (Chair, Treasurer and Secretary) who are elected for two-year terms by the full board.

 Task-oriented committees work on specific issues and activities such as Training and PRPD’s Annual Conference.
 PRPD Board members also engage in limited time special projects such as the Techsurvey, website usability, convenings and the Talk Show Best Practices Project.

 If You Miss The Initial Nomination Period